crickets-and-comb/bfb_delivery/README.md

 ### Dev setup

 Sign up for Safety CLI at https://platform.safetycli.com and get an API-key.
-Additionally you'll have to create personal access token on GitHub.
+Additionally you'll have to create a personal access token on GitHub.
 Add both the API-key and your personal access token to your .env:

 ```bash